streetturtle/mobile-qa-tech-assignment/README.md

 This test mainly focuses on Coding Standards using Page Object Model, the knowledge on Appium commands, the structure of test framework and git knowledge.

-You can download Saavn (mobile app) Apk file from this link: https://apkpure.com/saavn-music-radio/com.saavn.android
+You can download Saavn (mobile app) APK file from this link: https://apkpure.com/saavn-music-radio/com.saavn.android

 **Recommendations**